XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 - Know which transaction you want to understand.
 If you know the transaction's [identifying hash][], you can look it up that way.
 You can also look at transactions that executed in a recent ledger or the transactions that most recently affected a given account.
 - Have access to a `rippled` server that provides reliable information and has the necessary history for when the transaction was submitted.
-    - For looking up the outcomes of transactions you've recently submitted, the server you submitted through should be sufficient, as long as it maintains sync with the network during tha time.
+    - For looking up the outcomes of transactions you've recently submitted, the server you submitted through should be sufficient, as long as it maintains sync with the network during that time.
     - For outcomes of older transactions, you may want to use a [full-history server](ledger-history.html#full-history).

 **Tip:** There are other ways of querying for data on transactions from the XRP Ledger, including the [Data API](data-api.html) and other exported databases, but those interfaces are non-authoritative.
 This document describes how to look up data using the `rippled` API directly, for the most direct and authoritative results possible.